openboxes/.github/.github/CODE_OF_CONDUCT.md

 Is up to the discretion of community leaders to determine if an action or behavior has violated the Code of Conduct.

 ### Enforcement Actions
+While it is not the responsibility of regular community members to take any official enforcement actions towards Code of Conduct violations, community members are encouraged to be active participants in identifying and respectfully addressing potential inappropriate behavior.

+For example, if you see a discussion that is trending towards a potential violation of the Code of Conduct, you could link to specific sections of this document, welcoming everyone involved to find ways to align the discussion with our encouraged behaviors.
+Or if you feel a need to be more direct, you may consider providing a gentle reminder about any relevant behaviors that may not be in line with the values of the community.

 When a community leader has deemed that a Code of Conduct violation has occurred, they will perform one or more of the following corrective actions:

 | Action            | Description Of Action                                                                                                                                       | Common Reasons For Taking Action                                                                                                                                                                       |